colinsheppard/time/README.md

   * "01-2"
   * "1-02"<br/>

-  Note, if you do not include a the time in your string, the **time** extension will assume you want a DATE, if you want a DATETIME that happens to be at midnight, specify the time as zeros: "2000-01-02 00:00".
+  Note, if you do not include a the time in your string, the **time extension** will assume you want a DATE, if you want a DATETIME that happens to be at midnight, specify the time as zeros: "2000-01-02 00:00".

-* **Time recognizes "period types"** - In order to make it easy to specify a time duration like 2 "days" or 4 "weeks", the time extension will accept strings to specify a period type.
-The following is the list of period types and strings that time recognizes (note, any of these period type strings can be pluralized and are case IN-sensitive):
+* **Time extension recognizes "period types"** - In order to make it easy to specify a time duration like 2 "days" or 4 "weeks", the **time extension** will accept strings to specify a period type.
+The following is a table of the period types and strings that **time** recognizes (note, any of these period type strings can be pluralized and are case IN-sensitive):

 | PERIOD TYPE | Valid string specifiers			|
 | ------------|-----------------------------------------|